Isaac Hunter, Michigan

 We share the same last name, but are not related.
 I could only hope to have the reputation as a sheep breeder that Isaac had.

 In my search for old Tunis bloodlines I heard stories of the three Hunter brothers, all bachelors, and their younger sister living together on a “little bit of everything” farm.
-The two older brothers had small breeds of dairy and beef cattle.
-I want to say Kerry or Jersey dairy, and Dexter or Devon beef.
-(Maybe, my memory; and can’t remember pigs.)
+The two older brothers had small breeds of dairy and possibly beef cattle.
+I want to say Kerry or Jersey dairy, Dexter or Devon beef.
+There were pigs and turkeys.
 I know Margaret had Shetland ponies, mentioned in one of her letters.
 Isaac was the sheep and poultry man on the farm.
 From what I recall, every farm species was covered except goats, rabbits and bees.
 I heard plenty of comments from Midwestern shepherds on Isaac’s terrific Tunis, doing things the old-fashioned way on the Hunter farm, stories of Isaac carrying water up the hill to the barn to water sheep.
 He had an unwavering commitment to breeding the best possible animals.
 Isaac passed away on February 11, 1983, age 64.